 15. Reframe Your Questions

-Let’s say that you are de-motivated by a problem that seems impossible to solve.
+Let’s say that you are demotivated by a problem that seems impossible to solve.
 What you can do is invest a lot of time upfront framing the right questions.

-In the Tribe of Mentors, author Timothy Ferriss encourages his readers to ask, “how would it look if this [endeavor, goal, etc.] were easy?”
+In the Tribe of Mentors, author Timothy Ferriss encourages his readers to ask, “How would it look if this [endeavor, goal, etc.] were easy?”

 In The One Thing, author Gary Keller suggests you ask yourself, “What is one thing I can do that would make everything else less important or unnecessary?”

-Think about the problem you want to solve and ensure you ask the right questions.
+Think about the problem you want to solve, and ensure you ask the right questions.
 Also, consider if you have assumptions baked into your line of thinking.
 Remember: it’s always better to ask (the right) questions than to assume.
 These methods can turn a frustrating problem into an inspiring solution.

-More Tips on Boosting Motivation
+More on How to Boost Motivation